 The descent to Forcella de Putia takes place backwards for the first aided path and then the path in the meadows then (1h from the summit - 4h total).
 At this point you can go back along the path of the outward journey (1h 30 'from the Forcella de Putia - 5h 30' total) or (recommended) walk a wide loop.
 This tour starts with the 4B signpost first and then 35 which goes around the southern slope of the Sass de Putia between verdant meadows.
 We reach the Goma Pass (2111 m - 1h from the Forcella de Putia).
 At this point, keeping the left, follow the path 8B that brings us back to the parking lot (1h from the Goma Pass - 6h total).

 Easy aided itinerary in a suggestive and high mountain environment.
 There are no exposed and technical sections and the equipment is in excellent condition and abundant to help climb the last 150 meters.
 Excellent marking of the paths in a corner of the Odle landscape of absolute interest.

 The Path Aided to the Sass de Putia extends next to the stupendous Alta Via Gunther Messner that extends along the Odle di Eores in an isolated and very beautiful environment.
 It is possible to combine these two trips in two days - or in a single day if very fit and leaving early.
-Proceeding in the direction of Val Badia we find other very interesting aided itineraries including the Ferrata at the Sasso de la Crusc and the Sasso delle Dieci or in the direction of Corvara you can take the Ferrata della Pace or the Aided Path Tru Dolomieu.
+Proceeding in the direction of Val Badia we find other very interesting aided itineraries including the Ferrata at the Sasso de la Crusc and the Sasso delle Dieci or in the direction of Corvara you can take the Via Ferrata of Peace or the Aided Path Tru Dolomieu.
 If we instead drive to the Val Passiria, we can reach the recent Ferrata of Stuller Falls.